Chart Color Schemes

 Gwynneville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Gwynneville, as per the latest Census, 58.3% of dwellings were houses, with the remaining 41.7% being semi-detached, apartments, or other types.
-This is similar to Non-Metro NSW's composition of 58.9% houses and 41.1% other dwellings.
-Home ownership in Gwynneville stood at 27.1%, with mortgaged dwellings at 17.9% and rented ones at 54.9%.
-The median monthly mortgage repayment was $2,250, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent in Gwynneville was $350, compared to Non-Metro NSW's $400.
-Nationally, Gwynneville's mortgage repayments were significantly higher at $2,250 versus the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.
+Gwynneville's dwelling structure, as per the latest Census, consisted of 58.3% houses and 41.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
+Home ownership in Gwynneville was at 27.1%, with mortgaged dwellings at 17.9% and rented dwellings at 54.9%.
+The median monthly mortgage repayment in the area was $2,250, higher than Non-Metro NSW's average of $2,189.
+The median weekly rent figure was recorded at $350, lower than Non-Metro NSW's $400.
+Nationally, Gwynneville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing